 The concept of electronegativity was 1st introduced by the American chemist Linus Pauling in 1932; His scale known as The Pauling Scale measures the electronegativity of an element, within a scale from 0.7 to 4.
 Electronegativity increases from left to right and down each column on the periodic table.
 The higher the value of the electronegativity, the more strongly that element attracts the shared electrons.
 Fluorine (F) is the most electronegative element, with an electronegativity of 3.98. while Cesium (Cs) is the least electronegative element with an electronegativity of 0.79.

 Polar bonds do not share electrons equally, meaning the negative charge from the electrons is not evenly distributed in the molecule.
 This causes a dipole moment.
 A dipole moment occurs when one end of the bond is positive, and the other end is negative.
 A classic example of a polar bond is the bond in water between hydrogen and oxygen.
+The valence electrons in oxygen complete hydrogen’s outer electron shell.
+Likewise, the valence electron in hydrogen complete oxygen’s outermost electron shell.
 The bond is classified as a polar bond because it has a large electronegativity difference of 1.4.
-Any covalent bond between atoms of different elements is a polar bond, but the degree of polarity varies widely and from here we can have different type of solids as well, most resulting solid are either molecular solids or ionic solids, not covalent network solids.

-THE NON-POLAR BOND = share electrons equally.
-A bond between 2 atoms or more atoms is non-polar if the atoms have the same electronegativity or a difference in electronegativities that is less than 0.4.
-Covalent Network Solids generally occur as solids with non-polar bonds.
-A clasic example is between carbon atoms resulting diamond.
+THE NON-POLAR BOND = occurs between a non-metal atom and a metalloid atom (B, Si, Ge, As, Sb, Te and Po) which share electrons equally.
+A bond between 2 such atoms or more atoms is non-polar if the constituent atoms have the same electronegativity or a difference in electronegativity that is less than 0.4.
+Like for example quartz (SiO2) (Fig3.a)

-Therefore when atoms with an electronegativity difference of less than 2 units are joined together, the bond that is formed is a covalent bond.
+Therefore in each time when atoms with an electronegativity difference of less than 2 units are joined together, the bond that is formed is a covalent bond.
 To be specific, the electronegativity difference between atoms in covalent bonds does not exceed 1.7.
 As a result of the similar electronegativity between atoms, the atoms easily share electrons.

 EXAMPLES OF COVALENT NETWORK SOLIDS.

 As mentioned in the example earlier, the lightning can form glass out of sand, and glasses (amorphous solids) in general are formed when the substance is rapidly heated then cooled.
 The atom’s initially orderly structure is disrupted, and the rapid cooling prevents atomic ordering from occurring.
 So the Silicon dioxide as SiO2 (as glass) is one of the most commonly known type of covalent network solid.
-Silicon dioxide (glass) is an amorphous covalent network solid.
+Silicon dioxide (glass-as fused silica) is an amorphous covalent network solid.
 (Fig 3 b.)

-In it’s crystalling form the silicon dioxide is called quartz, (Fig 3 a) which is the second most abundant material in the earth’s crust.
-The chemical formula for quartz is SiO2, but this formula only indicates the ratio of silicon to oxygen and is not meant to imply that there are distinct SiO2 molecules present.
 Since quartz is symmetrical and rigid, while glass is not, it can be subjected to greater temperatures and pressures (i.e. it is stronger).
 Even though the formula is SiO2, you’ll see that silicon is bonded to three oxygen.
 And as mentioned previously, there are no individual molecules in a covalent network solid.
 You can’t isolate a SiO2 molecule because there aren’t any.

-Diamond is a covalent network solid because each C atom from its structure makes 4 covalent bonds to 4 other C atoms.
+Diamond is a 3D crystal and is a covalent network solid because each C atom from its structure makes 4 covalent bonds to 4 other C atoms.
 A diamond is essentially one huge molecule.
 Graphite may also be regarded as a network solid, even though there is no bonding in the z direction.
 Each layer, however, is an “endless” bonded network of carbon atoms.
 And the C60 molecule, called buckminsterfullerene, though the shorter name fullerene is often used, is a sphere composed of 6-member and 5-member carbon rings.
 These balls are sometimes fondly referred to as “Bucky balls”.
 Fullerenes are an entire class of pure carbon compounds rather than a single compound.

 Covalent Network Solids include also crystals of some other nonmetals, and some covalent compounds such as silicon carbide (carborundum, the abrasive on sandpaper).
 Amethysts, rubies, sapphire and many other minerals have networks of covalent bonds.